KennethTM/FluxBandit/README.md

 5. Save measurement (repeat steps 2-4)

-6. Download data the results as a ‘.csv’ file
+6. Download data the results as a '.csv' file

 ![](fluxbandit_image.png)